Odd Impact Exercises"”Are Good for Your Bones!

 Besides walking forward, backwards and sideways, you can also add a kick or two with every other step or so.
 Walking on inclines, down slopes, over rocks and uneven surfaces can also provide this type of impact on the entire bone.
 Even if you can’t get outside, you may have enough room in your house to do this, by utilizing your hallways or wherever you have the room.
 You don’t need a ton of space to do this.
 Try it while watching T.V., as long as you have a cleared area where you can do this without bumping into furniture.
 We always want to be careful with throw rugs and furniture or clutter, so just makes sure you area of exercise is free from this so you can have some fun and exercise at the same time.

-We still need to keep doing our weight-bearing exercise (any exercise that supports your body weight), resistance training (use of weights or exercise bands) and cardio workouts, but you can also include mixed-load exercise as well.
-If you have any physical limitations or problems with any area of your body, please get approval from your doctor first so you don't cause further injury, or stress your joints that are already compromised by arthritis, joint injuries, etc.
+and cardio workouts, but you can also include mixed-load exercise as well.
+If you have any physical limitations or problems with any area of your body, please get approval from your doctor first so you don’t cause further injury, or stress your joints that are already compromised by arthritis, joint injuries, etc.

 What are Mixed-Load Exercise?